8bitgentleman/roam-depot-Roam-CRM/README.md

 -   [Google](https://github.com/dvargas92495/roamjs-google) by David Vargas

     1. Install Google extension from Roam Depot
-    2. Add your google accounts by following the extension's README
+    2. Add your google accounts and calendar by following that extension's README
     3. You can now automatically pull events into Daily Note

 -   [Workbench](https://github.com/dvargas92495/roamjs-workbench) by David Vargas